AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 The last method to test **`isEmpty()`**.

-Testing `isEmpty()` is interesting as it requires testing for a variety of conditions.
+Testing `isEmpty()` is interesting as it requires testing for various conditions.
 Reviewing **BylineImpl.java**'s `isEmpty()` method the following conditions must be tested:

 * Return true when the name is empty
 * Return true when occupations are null or empty
 * Return true when the image is null or has no src URL
 * Return false when the name, occupations, and Image (with  a src  URL) are present

-For this, we need to create new test methods, each testing a specific condition as well as new mock resource structures in `BylineImplTest.json` to drive these tests.
+For this, we need to create test methods, each testing a specific condition and new mock resource structures in `BylineImplTest.json` to drive these tests.

-Note that this check allowed us to skip testing for when `getName()`, `getOccupations()` and `getImage()` are empty since the expected behavior of that state is tested via `isEmpty()`.
+This check allowed us to skip testing for when `getName()`, `getOccupations()` and `getImage()` are empty since the expected behavior of that state is tested via `isEmpty()`.

 1. The first test will test the condition of a brand new component, that has no properties set.